 We pride ourselves in being able to do “what is right and best for each individual child.”
 Through our low student-to-teacher ratio, qualified faculty and family-like atmosphere, students gain the confidence needed to achieve success in academics, social development and emotional well-being.

 Where Are They Now?

 St. George's Episcopal School serves students from age 1 through 8th grade.
 After graduating from St. George's, these talented individuals go on to the most prestigious high schools in the Greater New Orleans area.
-In the last 3 years, 91% of our 8th graders have been accepted into their 1st choice high school.
+Last year, 100% of our 8th graders were accepted into their 1st choice high school.